On this page

 How the Age Pension is assessed

 For a detailed explanation of how the Age Pension is assessed, see SuperGuide article Case studies: How is the Age Pension assessed?
-We’ve also provided a quick overview below.
+But here’s a quick overview.

 You are not eligible for the Age Pension until you reach Age Pension age, which depends on your date of birth.
-The current eligibility age is 66 years, but this will increase progressively until it reaches age 67 on 1 July 2023.
+The age of eligibility increased to 67 years from 1 July 2023.

 You also need to satisfy Australian residency requirements and pass both the assets and income tests.
-The assets test looks at your assets (not including your home) and the income test looks at your income.
+The assets test looks at your assets (such as your superannuation and others savings, but not including your home) and the income test looks at your income.
 There are quirks with each of these tests and you can learn more about them at the links below.

 Super and the Age Pension

-It’s important to note that when you reach Age Pension age your super will count to both the assets and income tests.
+It’s important to note that when you reach Age Pension age your super will count towards both the assets and income tests.

 The balance of your latest super statement is included in the Age Pension assets test.